Paris Peace Conference (1919–1920): American approach

-In the Middle East, negotiations were complicated by competing aims and claims, and the new mandate system.
+In the Middle East, negotiations were complicated by competing claims and the new mandate system.
 The United States expressed a hope to establish a more liberal and diplomatic world as stated in the Fourteen Points, in which democracy, sovereignty, liberty and self-determination would be respected.
-France and Britain, on the other hand, already controlled empires through which they wielded power over their subjects around the world, and aspired to maintain and expand their colonial power rather than relinquish it.
+France and Britain, on the other hand, already controlled vast global empires and aspired to maintain and expand their colonial power rather than relinquish it.
 Various people, both in Washington and the Middle East, sought American mandates, as they identified the United States as a neutral and non-colonial power.
 American mandates were considered for Syria, Armenia, and the Ottoman Empire.

 In light of the previously secret Sykes–Picot Agreement and following the adoption of the mandate system on the Arab provinces of the former Ottoman Empire, the conference heard statements from competing Zionists and Arabs.
 Wilson then recommended an international commission of inquiry to ascertain the wishes of the local inhabitants.
-The idea, first accepted by Great Britain and France, was later rejected, but became the purely-American King–Crane Commission which toured all Syria and Palestine during the summer of 1919 taking statements and sampling opinion.
+The idea, first accepted by Great Britain and France, was later rejected, but became the purely American King–Crane Commission, which toured all of Syria and Palestine during the summer of 1919, taking statements and sampling opinion.
 Its report, presented to Wilson, was kept secret from the public until The New York Times broke the story in December 1922.
 A pro-Zionist joint resolution on Palestine was passed by the United States Congress in September 1922.

-Though Ottoman intelligentsia were hopeful of the application of Wilsonian idealism in the post-war middle east (especially from point 12 of the Fourteen Points), on 20 March 1919, President Wilson announced his support to detach Istanbul from the Ottoman Empire.
+Though the Ottoman intelligentsia were hopeful of the application of Wilsonian idealism in the post-war Middle East (especially from point 12 of the Fourteen Points), on 20 March 1919, President Wilson announced his support for detaching Constantinople from the Ottoman Empire.

 France and Britain tried to appease Wilson by consenting to the establishment of his League of Nations.
-However, because isolationist sentiment in the United States was strong, and because some of the articles in the League Charter conflicted with the US Constitution, the United States never ratified the Treaty of Versailles or joined the League that Wilson had helped to create to further peace by diplomacy, rather than war, and the conditions that can breed peace.
+However, because of increasing isolationist sentiment and particularly opposition to Article 10 by Henry Cabot Lodge, the United States never ratified the Treaty of Versailles or joined the League.